 None of us are islands.
 Not at work, not in our communities or in the world.
 Choosing and following a path gives you the gifts of new experiences, new connections and new opportunities.

 Vision, personal power, success

-Feel stuck, don’t have a vision or are trying to figure out what you want to be when you grow up?
-Know that you aren’t alone, and if you need help in moving your life ahead, contact me.
+If you feel stuck, don’t have a vision or are trying to figure out what you want to be when you grow up, know you aren’t alone.
+If you need help in moving your life ahead, contact me.
 I can help.
 I’ve been there.

 Why remain bound to old stories when you can Start Transforming Obstacles Into Opportunities For Personal and Professional Success, Today.

 - Engage me to speak or conduct an interactive workshop at your next corporate or association event.